hassanshakil22/hassanshakil22/README.md

 ### Hi, I am Hassan Shakil 👋

-CS student at NEDUET specializing in Flutter, Firebase, and cross-platform development.
+CS student at NEDUET specializing in Flutter, Firebase, REST-apis and cross-platform development.
 Currently diving into Data Science and AI/ML, aiming to build intelligent, real-world applications by merging Flutter expertise with cutting-edge AI technologies..

 Let's connect and discuss how I can help bring your mobile app vision to life!